WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 By Kim Hamilton Duffy, Learning Machine

-This assumes you are familiar with DID/DDO terminology at a basic level
+This assumes you are familiar with DID/DDO terminology at a basic level.

 ## Introduction